 What Are COMT Inhibitors?

-COMT (catechol-O-methyltransferase) inhibitors are a class of medications that are used along with carbidopa-levodopa therapy in the treatment of symptoms of Parkinson’s disease (PD).
-Carbidopa-levodopa therapy is the most effective medication for alleviating the motor symptoms of PD; however, over time people experience less effect from the medication.
-COMT inhibitors can extend the effectiveness of carbidopa-levodopa therapy, and allow for lower doses of carbidopa-levodopa.1,2
+COMT (catechol-O-methyltransferase) inhibitors are a class of drugs used along with carbidopa-levodopa therapy to treat the symptoms of Parkinson’s disease (PD).
+Carbidopa-levodopa therapy is the most effective drug available to treat the motor symptoms of PD.
+However, over time people experience less effect from the medicine.
+COMT inhibitors can extend the effectiveness of carbidopa-levodopa therapy.
+They also allow for lower doses of carbidopa-levodopa.1,2

-COMT inhibitors can help reduce the fluctuation of symptoms that many people being treated with carbidopa-levodopa experience.
+COMT inhibitors may reduce the motor fluctuation seen in many people with PD.
 Fluctuating symptoms of carbidopa-levodopa therapy are described as "on" and "off" episodes.
-"On" episodes are experienced when medication is working and symptoms are minimal, and “off” episodes are when the medication hasn’t yet taken effect or is wearing off and symptoms are worsened.
+"On" episodes are when the medicine is working and symptoms are minimal.
+"Off" episodes are when the medicine has not yet taken effect or is wearing off and symptoms are worsened.
 "Off" episodes can interfere with daily activities and may be experienced multiple times a day.
 They may last a few minutes or as long as a few hours.1,2

-COMT is an enzyme that metabolizes or degrades neurotransmitters such as dopamine.
+COMT is an enzyme that breaks down neurotransmitters (chemical messengers) like dopamine.
 COMT inhibitors block the action of the COMT enzyme.
 The motor symptoms of Parkinson’s are caused by the reduction in dopamine, which transmits signals in the brain to produce smooth, purposeful movement.
 As PD damages and destroys the neurons (nerve cells) that produce dopamine, the motor symptoms of PD appear.

-Levodopa therapy provides the precursor to dopamine – it is the substance that is used to make dopamine.
-Adding a COMT inhibitor slows the breakdown of levodopa in the body, making more of it available to get in the brain, thus increasing its effects.3,4
+Levodopa therapy provides the precursor to dopamine.
+It is the substance used to make dopamine.
+Adding a COMT inhibitor slows the breakdown of levodopa in the body.
+This allows more of it to get into the brain, thus increasing its effects.3,4

-The three COMT inhibitors used in the treatment of PD are:
+The 3 COMT inhibitors used in the treatment of PD are:1

 - Comtan® (entacapone)